Home » Policies

 How to apply for Tax Return Transcript from the IRS

-Tax filers can request a transcript, free of charge, of their 2021 Federal Income Tax Return Transcript from the IRS in one the following ways.
+Tax filers can request a transcript, free of charge, of their 2022 Federal Income Tax Return Transcript from the IRS in one of the following ways.

 OPTION 2: Online Request for Mailed Transcript